jraclarke/geopose_ros_tools/README.md

 # geopose_tools
-Tools for the support of  GeoPose standard implementations
+Tools for the support of GeoPose standard implementations in ROS.